 - Assessment leading to a long term foster carer gaining a Child Arrangements Order or Special Guardianship Order (SGO) for the child.

 2. Process of Referring Work to the LAC Exit Team

-A referral for an assessment of reunification or notification that a foster carer wishes to apply to the court for a RO or SGO in respect to a child in their care should be forwarded to the team manager and must include the view of the Independent Reviewing Officer (IRO).
+A referral for an assessment of reunification or notification that a foster carer wishes to apply to the court for a CAO or SGO in respect to a child in their care should be forwarded to the team manager and must include the view of the Independent Reviewing Officer (IRO).
 Referrals may be made by social workers, IROs, residential care workers, fostering workers, the chair of the accommodation panel or by young people themselves.

 3. Assessment Process

 On receipt of a referral for an assessment of the viability of reunification, the team manager will consider the referral along with the latest Care Plan and consider the child's Liquid Logic file.
 If the prospect of reunification appears to be reasonable, the team manager will prioritise the case for allocation for assessment to a LAC Exit team social worker.
 Assessments of accommodated children should be completed within one month, depending on worker availability but Placement with Parent Assessments for children subject to a Care Order may take longer dependent upon the acquisition of references.

 Where the LAC Exit team manager considers the prospect of a successful reunification to be reasonable, an entry under 'management decision' will be made on Liquid Logic, giving anticipated timescales for the assessment and who and when the case will be allocated to.
 Where the team manager considers the prospect of a successful reunification to be poor, an entry under 'management decision' will be made on Liquid Logic, giving reasons why an assessment will not take place.